 The diversity of Australia’s fishing experiences is as vast as the country itself.

 Any way you look at it, Australia is an angler’s paradise.
-A massive island with a sparse population, our coastline stretches nearly 60,000 kilometres and is surrounded by warm, clean, lightly-fished seas.
+A massive island with a sparse population, our coastline stretches nearly 60,000 kilometres (over 30,000 miles) and is surrounded by warm, clean, lightly-fished seas.

-Not surprisingly, the richness and diversity of Australia’s fish life is nothing short of mind-boggling, with nearly 4,000 marine species (we’re still counting!)… And many of these fish are found nowhere else on earth.
+Not surprisingly, the richness and diversity of Australia’s fish life is nothing short of mind-boggling with nearly 4,000 marine species (we’re still counting!), many of which are found nowhere else on Earth.

 Included in our catalogue of fishing riches are such glittering prizes as chrome-silver barramundi, massive Murray cod, the world’s greatest seasonal concentration of the huge black marlin, record-breaking giant trevally, succulent snapper and whiting, and some of the finest trout fishing to be found anywhere south of the equator.